 Welcome to the website of the research project titled Impact Evaluation of Mahatma Gandhi National Rural Employment Guarantee Act in India.
 The study is a collaborative effort of researchers from the International Food Policy Research Institute (IFPRI), Washington, D.C., Cornell University, Ithaca and the Indira Gandhi Institute of Development Research (IGIDR), Mumbai and funded by the International Initiative on Impact Evaluation (3ie).
 The goal of the study is to thoroughly evaluate the impacts of India’s Mahatma Gandhi National Rural Employment Guarantee Act (MGNREGA), the largest public works project in the world.

-The call for proposals is now closed
+The call for proposals is now closed.
+This conference is over.

 The sessions for the day will include presentations on theorizing employment guarantee, targeting, implementation and accountability in the MGNREGA.
 Two afternoon sessions will devote attention to impacts on participants on dimensions such as incomes, expenditure, assets and financial inclusion and also to those pertaining to migration, education, nutrition and gender.